-Rinse the vehicle well, before washing and after, to remove all cleaning agents completely.
+Rinse the vehicle well, before and after washing, to remove all cleaning agents completely.
 If they are allowed to dry on the surface, they could stain.

 Dry the finish with a soft, clean chamois or an all-cotton towel to avoid surface scratches and water spotting.